Slice-Trade/contracts/README.md

 A position contains:

 - the chain ID
 - the token address
+- the token decimals
 - the units (i.e. 0.5 ETH, 20 LINK, etc.)

-The result of the create step is a new SliceToken.sol contract deployed on the main blockchain.
+The result of the create step is that a new SliceToken.sol contract is deployed.

 ![Slice Smart Contract Architecture](https://github.com/Slice-Trade/contracts/assets/44027725/da210997-63bf-4078-9191-9f493c7b8bad)